Skip to content

 • Trigger Tallyfy from database events: When a new record is added to a database (e.g., a new customer in a CRM’s database), a Power Automate flow can trigger and launch a Tallyfy “New Customer Onboarding” procedure template.

-• SQL Server connector in Power Automate: This is a common connector for database interactions.
+• SQL Server connector in Power Automate: The SQL Server connector gives you these options:

 • Triggers: When an item is created (V2), When an item is modified (V2).